XRPL-Lending-Network/network-wallet-core/docs/introduction.md

 - **TypeScript Ready** - Full type definitions for a great developer experience
 - **Production Ready** - Used in production applications across the XRPL ecosystem

-## Why Use XRPL Connect?
+## Why Use XRPL-Connect?

 Building wallet connectivity from scratch is complex.
-XRPL Connect abstracts away the complexity of:
+XRPL-Connect abstracts away the complexity of:

 - **Multi-wallet support** - Manage multiple wallet adapters with a single API
 - **Connection state** - Automatic session persistence and reconnection